 - Details of the incident

-Print the cover sheet provided at the end of the application for a list of the supplemental information you will be required to submit to our office before processing of your renewal application can begin.
+Print the cover sheet and renewal form which will include a list of the supplemental information you will be required to submit to our office before processing of your renewal application can begin.
 Please be sure to include this cover sheet with your materials as it will help us identify the information as yours.

 Make your payment using VISA or MasterCard through a secure site at US Bank.
 You will be required to provide the three-digit security number (be found on the signature strip on the back of the credit card).

-Processing of your application will not begin until your online payment has been made and confirmed as processed by US Bank and all materials listed on your checklist have been mailed, delivered to Educator Licensing or emailed (see next section about Teacher Licensure Examinations).
-The document coversheet would only need to be mailed to MDE if additional documentation is required to process your renewal.
-It is not necessary to mail in the coversheet if you are renewing a five-year continuing license and your local committee has already reported your professional development hours.
+Processing of your application will not begin until your online payment has been made and confirmed as processed by US Bank and all materials listed on your checklist have been mailed, delivered to or emailed to the MLC Licensure Office.
+(It is not necessary to mail in the coversheet if you are renewing a five-year continuing license and your local committee has already reported your professional development hours.)

 Mandatory Renewal Requirements for the Renewal of Five-Year Licenses